 Popular mortgages for first-time buyers If you’re thinking of taking your first step onto the property ladder, just hearing the word ‘mortgage’ may make you feel slightly anxious, and that’s absolutely understandable.

-But since buying a home is probably the largest purchase you will ever make, it is vital you understand the different types of mortgages available, so that you can decide on what option best suits your individual circumstances.
+But since buying a home is probably the largest purchase you’ll have made to date, it’s vital that you understand the different types of mortgages available, so that you can decide on what option best suits your individual circumstances.

-Mortgage Advice Bureau have put together this handy guide that explains the jargon and will help make buying your first home as simple as possible.
+Mortgage Advice Bureau has put together this handy guide that explains the jargon, to help you navigate your way through the mortgage maze.

-This means you pay the interest and part of the capital off every month, so that at the end of the mortgage term you should have paid it all off and own your home outright.
 In the earlier years of your mortgage, the majority of your monthly payments comprise interest, although an amount of the payment does reduce the capital borrowed.
 However, towards the latter part of the term, this situation is reversed so that you’re paying off larger chunks of capital, and less interest as the amount outstanding reduces

 About Mortgage Advice Bureau